 Signals and Triggers are very useful tools in the Tasker application.
 Signals are I/O values on either the JNIOR or a compatible expansion module with the JNIOR.
 Triggers are reactions to when a signal occurs.
 This post will explain all the parts of the Signal and Trigger tabs in detail.

-To start, the Signal tab is needed in order to use the Triggers tab, so we’ll start with Signals.
+To start, since signals in the Signal tab can be used in triggers we’ll start with Signals.
 Signals are I/O values on either the JNIOR or a compatible expansion module with the JNIOR.
 Each Signal values has what device the Signal is coming from, the channel number of the value, and then the type of value its getting.
 These can be used either in a Trigger or to set/evaluate the value of a variable defined in a task.

 The Trigger is a reaction to a Signal value.
 Triggers are made up of first, a Trigger value that watches a Signal to react to, along with what the Signal value needs to be to activate the Trigger.
 Second, is the Reset value that monitors a Signal like the Trigger value does.
-The Reset value when activated resets the Trigger so it can activate again.
-A Trigger won’t activate after it has activated once already, unless the reset value activates.
+This is optional and a reset value is not required.
+If you don’t set a reset value for a Trigger, the Trigger value will always activate the Trigger.
+If you do add a Reset value, a Trigger that has activated won’t activate again until the reset value condition is met.
 Lastly, a task name is selected as the task to run when the Trigger value is met and the Trigger activates.

 These steps show show you how to properly create a Signal and Trigger.